 The research indicates that cardiovascular risk not explained by the usual risk factors could, in the future, be enhanced by analyzing the health of the gut microbiome.

-Heart disease is often called the “silent killer” because all tests may be in the normal range.
+Heart disease is o en called the “silent killer” because all tests may be in the normal range.
 Silent inflammation is inflammation that falls below the threshold of perceived pain and is one of the main underlying causes of CVD.

-The most common tests performed to assess for CVD include history, lifestyle review, physical exam, CRP to measure inflammation, blood pressure, lipid panel, fasting blood sugars, HBA1c, and lifestyle review.
-Discuss with your health professional.
+The most common tests performed to assess for CVD include history, lifestyle review, physical exam, CRP to measure inflammation, blood pressure, lipid panel, fasting blood sugars, HBA1c, lifestyle review.
+Discuss with your health care practitioner.

 A more recent study in the Journal of the American Medical Association (JAMA) found that increased relaxation time and physical activity decreased heart disease by 50%.
 Even walking 30 minutes three times per week decreased risk of heart attack by 30%.